Kac1509/ZebrafishClassifier/README.md

 (End with an example of getting some data out of the system or using it for a little demo)

+### Main Program
+The main program is run.py().
+Executing this program will train our best image classifier using training data from the 'DataStraightened.zip' file.
+After training the model, the program will predict the genotypes of the images placed in the Predictions folder.
+In this case, this represents our test data.

+As a default, the model being trained uses a pre-trained CNN network with a fully-connected output layer.
+We defined the hyperparameters for our model to be the input size, number of hidden nodes, dropout rate and learning rate.
+The optimal values for our model were determined to be: input size set to 75x375, number of hidden nodes set to 256,dropout rate set to 0.5 and the learning rate for the RMSProp optimizer set to 10E-4.

 ### Folder Structure
+├── ZebrafishClassifier
+  ├── CNN_Classifier                    # CNN Model files
+  │   ├── scripts                       # Script Files
+  │   │   ├── CNN_Model.py
+  │   │   ├── DataVisualization.py
+  │   │   ├── Genotype.py
+  │   │   ├── Helpers.py
+  │   │   ├── Pre_trained_models.py
+  │   │   ├── Predictions.py
+  │   │   ├── Setup.py
+  │   ├── weights                       # Weight Files
+  │   │   ├── inception_v3_weights_tf_dim_ordering_tf_kernels_notop.h5
+  │   │   ├── vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5
+  │   ├── Extracted_data                # Extracted Files (Only created once the main program is executed) │   ├── PartitionedData               # Partioned Files (Only created once the main program is executed) │   ├── Predictions                   # Prediction Files │   │   ├── Straightened
+  │   │   │   ├── test-s.png
+       ...
+  │   │   │   ├── test50-s.png
+  ├── KNN_Classifier                    # KNN Model files
+  │   ├── benchmarks
+  ├── README.MD                         # Readme file
+  ├── Requirements.txt                  # Requirements

+### Scripts Structure
+├── CNN_Model.py
+This file is contains all of the required functions for generating our CNN model.
+The parameters of the model are defined and set.
+These user-defined parameters consists of the input size, dropout rate, learning rate, number of nodes, pre-trained model, activation function, loss function and optimizer.
+Model configuration, compilation and execution is located in this file Each time a model is trained, the paritions for each genotype is first saved into its respective train and validation folder.

+├── DataVisualization.py
+All data visulatization and plotting functions are located in this file.
+First plot is to visualize the train & test accuracy and error.
+Second plot is used to visualize the tuning of the hyperparameters using cross-validation.
+It plots the mean and standard deviation for each parameter evaluated.

+├── Genotype.py
+The Genotype class is defined in this class and contains genotype related information.
+It also contains partitioning of data into train and test sets when not using cross-validation.

+├── Helpers.py
+All helper functions used across files are located here.
+It consists primairly of functions for file and folder manipulation.

+├── Pre_trained_models.py
+All parameters for the pre-trained model and the process to extract the bottleneck layer for both VGG16 and InceptionV3 is located in this file

+├── Predictions.py
+Prediction functions are located here.
+It predicts the class for the images located in the Predictions folder.
+It also contains the function to save the predictions and model parameters to a csv file.

+├── Setup.py
+This file is used to setup environment.
+In this file all the paths are set and the data is extracted from the zip file.
+All folders are cleared to reset the environment for the next run.

 ## Authors